Call Today! Free Immediate Response (818) 781-1570

 As a result of federal case law, the guidelines range itself is now “advisory,” meaning that a sentencing judge in federal court retains significant discretion to “vary” from the guidelines based on yet another set of multiple factors.

-An effective and persuasive sentencing memorandum is therefore key to persuade the judge to exercise their discretion in departing from the guidelines range, and then in further varying from that range for a total sentence which may be significantly less than what the initial guidelines range might indicate.
+An effective and persuasive sentencing memorandum is therefore key to persuading the judge to exercise their discretion in departing from the guidelines range, and then in further varying from that range for a total sentence which may be significantly less than what the initial guidelines range might indicate.

 State Court v.
 Federal Court

-In a recent case, our firm represented two defendants in Los Angeles County Superior Court who were charged with trafficking methamphetamines.
+In a recent case, our firm represented two defendants in the Los Angeles County Superior Court who were charged with trafficking methamphetamines.

-Twelve members of the public will reach a unanimous verdict after being presented with evidence and the arguments of the Assistant United States Attorney and the defendant's own attorney.
+As in a State case, if a plea agreement cannot be reached, the ultimate remedy for the defendant is a federal jury trial.
+Twelve members of the public will reach a unanimous verdict after being presented with evidence and the arguments of the Assistant United States Attorney and the defendant's attorney.

 Common Federal Crimes